adamsilver/fdpb/01-a-registration-form.md

 }]);
 ```

-The first rule's method trims the value before checking the length in order to forgive trivial mistakes.
-Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in.
-He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”

-The first parameter takes the name of the control and the second takes rules (as an array of objects).
-Each rule contains two properties: method and messsage.
-The `method` is a function that test various conditions to return either `true` or `false`.
-False puts the field into an error state which is used to populate the interface with errors.
+The first parameter is the control's `name` and the second is an array of “rule” objects.
+Each rule contains two properties: `method` and `message`.
+The `method` is a function that tests various conditions to return either `true` or `false`.
+False puts the field into an error state which is used to populate the interface with errors as discussed earlier.

+#### Forgiving Trivial Mistakes

+In “The Design of Everyday Things”, Don Norman talks about designing for error.
+He talks about the way people converse:

+> “If a person says something that we believe to be false, we question and debate.
+We don't issue a warning signal.
+We don't beep.
+We don't give error messages.
+In normal conversations, misstatements are taken as normal, as approximations to what was really meant.”

+Unlike humans, machines are not intelligent enough to determine the meaning of most actions but they are often far less forgiving of mistakes than they need to be.
+Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in:

+> “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”

+The `addValidator` (shown above) demonstrates how to design validation rules so that they forgive trivial mistakes.
+The first rule, for example, trims the value before checking its length, reducing the burden on the user.

 ### Live Inline Validation